 If our academic programs are the bricks of our school, our Advisory Program is the mortar.
-Advisors are the liaison between home and school, meeting for formal conferences with students and parents twice per year and meeting weekly with their Advisory group.
-Every Eastside Prep student is assigned an Advisor.
-Students will have a different Advisor for 5th grade and 6th grade, then a two-year rotation is started for the remaining years through Upper School.
-Advisors will meet with their group of 12-14 students twice a week for 30 minutes.
+Advisors serve as liaisons between home and school, meeting for formal conferences with students and parents twice per year and meeting weekly in Advisory groups.
+Every Eastside Prep student is assigned a grade-level Advisor.
+Students will have a different Advisor for 5th grade and 6th grade, then a two-year rotation is started for the remaining years at EPS.
+Advisors will meet with their group of roughly 12 students once to twice weekly for 30 minutes.
 The role of the Advisor is one of culture building, support, and advocacy.
-They are there to get to know that group of students well and track how each of them is doing academically, socially, behaviorally.
-They will help students set goals and work towards them.
+Advisors get to know their group of students well and track how each of them is doing academically, socially, behaviorally.
+They help students set goals and work towards them.
 They are sounding boards and the go-to person for questions about how things work at EPS.
-They are a cheerleader and a coach.
-They are also an important resource for parents.
-The parent-Advisor relationship will undoubtedly look different as students navigate different developmental stages.
-Middle School is a time when students should start to take the reins more and embrace self-advocacy, so often Advisors will work with parents, while almost always encouraging parents to guide students to start to initiate conversations themselves when they need support.
+They are a cheerleader and a coach for students as they move through their EPS experience.
+Advisors are also an important resource for parents.
+The parent-Advisor relationship undoubtedly evolves as students navigate different developmental stages.
+Middle School is a time when students should start to take the reins more and embrace self-advocacy, so Advisors work to guide students to initiate conversations themselves when they need support.
 In a time when students are starting to pull away from parents in a normal and developmentally appropriate way, the Advisor can also serve as an important third party to help address behavior and patterns when needed.
-Parents should not hesitate to contact their student’s Advisor with any questions or concerns.
+Parents should not hesitate to contact their student’s Advisor with any questions or concerns throughout the school year.

 - Questions?
 Contact the Advisor directly once they have been assigned.
 For general questions or concerns about the program, please contact the Division Head: